Suiiinaldo/Toddle-Assignment/README.md

     ```
         PORT = 3000
     ```
+ - Go inside  the `src` folder and execute the following command:
+    ```
+        npx sequelize init
+    ```
+ - By executing the following command you will get the migrations and seeders folder along with a config.json file inside the config folder.
  - Inside the `src/config.json` folder create a file named `config.json` and write the following code:
     ```
         {